 The more you sell, over time, the more feedback you’ll have, and the more feedback you have, the better your work will get.
 You’ll create new products and services.
 Tweak things.
 Get better at explaining what it is and who it’s for.
 It takes time not only to learn how to promote your work, but also to get a really good sense of the value of what you’re offering, and the impact it can have in people’s lives.

 What’s your experience sharing your work with the world been like?
 Do you have any tips or insights you’d add?
-I’d love to hear your thoughts, so do comment below or find me on Instagram to share your thoughts and perspective.
+I’d love to hear your thoughts, so do comment below or find me on Instagram to share your thoughts.

 And, if you’d like to learn about my slow living-friendly approach to growing an audience for your work online, you can get access to my free resource library and newsletter, Adventures in Slow Work & Creative Living, this way.